All Episodes

 In fact, we're getting rid of the taxes that pay for it.

-So I'm all for eliminating the taxes, but it it's not really good sense to eliminate the taxes and keep the spending.
+So I'm all for eliminating the taxes, but it's not really good sense to eliminate the taxes and keep the spending.

-For three years they're gonna do that.
+For three years, they're going to do that.

 You know, I've told people in Kentucky you could double the state income tax, double the sales tax.